 5. Robot vacuum cleaners

-We know there are plenty of robot vac fans out there but hear us out: don't spend your money on a robot vacuum if you think it's going to be the answer to all your cleaning dreams.
+We know there are plenty of robot-vacuum fans out there, but hear us out: don't spend your money on a robot vac if you think it's going to fulfil all your cleaning dreams.

 Their smaller motors can't generate as much suction as normal vacs to get deep into carpet or pick up as much pet hair.

-Although they do OK on hard floors, some robot vacs in our tests scored less than 10% for carpet cleaning and barely picked up anything!
+Although some do perform very well on hard floors, some robot vacs in our tests performed very poorly for carpet cleaning.

-Many robot vacs are expensive and our tests show they still have a number of issues and limitationsKim Gilmour, CHOICE expert
+Many robot vacs are expensive and our tests show they still have a number of issues and limitationsKim Gilmour, CHOICE home appliances expert

-Plus, they frequently can get stuck – under furniture, on door thresholds or thick rugs – or get snagged on things including stray clothes, phone chargers and toys, which means that before letting your bot loose, you'll effectively have to clear your floor first anyway (although, some owners admit that it's a real incentive to put their life debris away!).
+Plus, they can frequently get stuck – under furniture, on door thresholds or thick rugs – or get snagged on things including stray clothes, phone chargers and toys, which means that before letting your bot loose, you'll effectively have to clear your floor first anyway (although some owners do admit it's a real incentive to put their life debris away!).

 "CHOICE has been testing robot vacs for years and their overall cleaning performance has definitely improved a lot," says CHOICE expert Kim Gilmour.